REBELinBLUE/kube-guide/3-tutorial.md

 ```

 cert-manager watches for certain *Annotations*, essentially using the same *Control Loop* mechanism we discussed in the
-introduction, and then requests certificates based on the values of these *Annotations* (this one tells it the name of
+introduction, and then requests certificates based on their value (this one tells it the name of the *ClusterIssuer*
-the *ClusterIssuer* *CustomResourceDefinition* to use for requesting certificates); if you are interested you can
+*CustomResourceDefinition* to use for requesting certificates); if you are interested you can
 [read more about it in the documentation](https://cert-manager.io/docs/usage/ingress/#supported-annotations), but it is
 not required.